 Accurate encounter code data is vital to the ongoing implementation of the RN in Practice Initiative and it's important that PCN funded resources do not add to the workload, but reduce it.
 Clinics that receive billing rejections have noted that correcting these are increasing the overall workload as opposed to reducing it.
 The continued rejections have been affecting the Family Physicians, Nurse Practitioners, RNs and practice staff in these clinics and some rejections date back to the summer.
-Collaborative work between the Division team, the PCN contracted providers and the support team from the MoH continues throughout this period.
+Collaborative work is underway between the FNW Division, FHA, Doctors of BC, PSP and the MoH to provide support for the PMHs and providers who are encountering these rejections.
+Work is also underway to begin reporting on the MSP level data for these encounter codes in the next period report.